joannabkrol/mern-learning/Readme.md

-This is project for learining MERN:
+This is project for learning MERN:

 - MongoDB
 - Express